AI-Driven Stabilization in Power Grids through Controlling Line Admittances: Frequency Stabilization and Essential Placements

 The frequency fluctuation triggered by a fault in line $\ell=(u,v)$ is measured as $\Xi^{(\ell)}$~\cite{lee2024reinforcement}: \begin{widetext}

-\end{widetext} where $T$ is the measurement time, which is set to 10 seconds. $\Xi^{(\ell)}$ can be understood as inertia-weighted frequency fluctuations as a consequence of the line fault $\ell$.
+\end{widetext} where $T$ is the measurement time interval, which is set to 10 seconds.
+This time window matches the usual interval before system operators issue new dispatch commands to restore stability, enabling the assessment of frequency fluctuations during the period preceding these corrective measures. $\Xi^{(\ell)}$ can be understood as inertia-weighted frequency fluctuations as a consequence of the line fault $\ell$.
 Fig.~\ref{fig:1}(a) shows $\Xi^{(\ell)}$ for each line fault on a logarithmic scale.
-The scale of $\Xi^{(\ell)}$ varies widely among failures: the largest value is about $10^7$ times larger than the smallest.
-This wide range of heterogeneity highlights a key challenge in distinguishing between failures that require intervention from those where intervention may not be necessary or even harmful.
+The scale of $\Xi^{(\ell)}$ varies widely among faults: the largest value is about $10^7$ times larger than the smallest.
+This wide range of heterogeneity highlights a key challenge in distinguishing between faults that require intervention from those where intervention may not be necessary or even harmful.

 The AAC algorithm addresses this challenge through a selective intervention.
-It consists of a graph neural network (GNN) designed to output an admittance adjustment for all transmission lines based on the power grid state and line failure.
+It consists of a graph neural network (GNN) designed to output an admittance adjustment for all transmission lines based on the power grid state and line fault.
 For the detailed implementation of AAC algorithm, see Sec.~\ref{sec:method}.
-Fig.~\ref {fig:1}(b) compares $\Xi^{(\ell)}$ for each line failure, with (orange) and without (green) adjustment applied via the AAC algorithm.
-In the plot, the $x$-axis represents all single-line faults in the UK power grid, ordered by the uncontrolled values of $\Xi^{(\ell)}$, such that higher impact failures appear on the left.
+Fig.~\ref {fig:1}(b) compares $\Xi^{(\ell)}$ for each line fault, with (orange) and without (green) adjustment applied via the AAC algorithm.
+In the plot, the $x$-axis represents all single-line faults in the UK power grid, ordered by the uncontrolled values of $\Xi^{(\ell)}$, such that higher impact faults appear on the left.
 In the range where $\Xi^{(\ell)}$ is large, the AAC algorithm substantially reduces its value, whereas in low-impact regions, the values are nearly identical.
-This indicates that the AAC algorithm effectively suppresses frequency fluctuations in severe failures, while avoiding non-necessary intervention in minor failures.
+This indicates that the AAC algorithm effectively suppresses frequency fluctuations in severe faults, while avoiding non-necessary intervention in minor faults.
 Although one low-risk scenario shows a slight increase in $\Xi^{(\ell)}$, highlighting the importance of deciding whether to intervene, its magnitude remains far below high-risk levels and does not pose a threat to overall stability.
 On average, it decreases $\Xi^{(\ell)}$ by approximately 53\%.

 Figs.~\ref{fig:1}(c) and (d) illustrate the cases marked in a red-filled circle in Fig.~\ref{fig:1}(b), which corresponds to the line fault between buses 46 and 47, marked with an arrow in Fig.~\ref {fig:1}(a).
 Fig.~\ref{fig:1}(c) shows that after applying the AAC algorithm, the oscillations are drastically suppressed in the amplitudes of the angular velocities compared to those in the uncontrolled case.
 Fig.~\ref{fig:1}(d) presents the adjustments in the selected line admittance.
 It reveals that stabilization requires control of only a few lines and often involves both increasing and decreasing admittance.